lzzzzhao/lzzzzhao/README.md

 - 👋 Hi, I’m @lzzzzhao
-- 👀 I’m interested in face recognition with temperature recording
+- 👀 I’m interested in Oracle NetSuite and ERP solution
-- 🌱 I’m currently learning C, C# and ASP.Net
+- 🌱 I’m currently learning Oracle NetSuite

 <!---
 lzzzzhao/lzzzzhao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.